 The chassis revisions are more significant.
 The 2020 Civic Type R comes with updated dampers, stiffer bushings for the rear subframe, tweaked front suspension geometry and fresh two-piece brake discs with new brake pads, both of which have been designed to reduce brake fade and improve braking performance.

 The engine’s stats are unchanged from the previous model.
 That means 316bhp and 400Nm from a 2.0-litre turbocharged unit, which sends its power to the front wheels via a six-speed manual gearbox.
-However, this time around, Honda has equipped the Civic Type R with a sound augmentation system which pipes engine noise into the cabin through the speakers.
+However, this time around, Honda has equipped the Civic Type R with a sound augmentation system that pipes engine noise into the cabin through the speakers.

-Honda’s suite of advanced driver assistance technology is now standard across the Civic Type R range, adding a blind-spot monitoring system and rear cross-traffic alert system to the car’s existing lane-keeping assist, forward collision warning, active safety braking and adaptive cruise control systems.
+Honda’s suite of advanced driver assistance technology is now standard across the Civic Type R range, adding a blind-spot monitoring system and rear cross-traffic alert to the existing lane-keeping assist, forward collision warning, active safety braking and adaptive cruise control systems.